 NHS Choices explains how to find a local optician for routine sight tests.
-If you have a visual problem which requires specialised attention, you will be referred to the hospital eve service.
+You may have to pay for sight tests and glasses.
+If you have a visual problem which requires specialised attention, you will be referred to the hospital eye service.

-w www.nhs.uk/nhsengland/ aboutnhsservices/opticians
+www.nhs.uk/nhsengland/ aboutnhsservices/opticians